 The writer of the Book of Ecclesiastes said, “Of making many books there is no end” (Eccl.
 12:12).

-“Making them” is the first part of the journey.
+“Making them” is the first part of the creative writing journey.
 Selling and distributing your books is a major obstacle course, but it can be done with some planning, lots of prayer and much perseverance.

 The only way to get people to buy your books is to make them aware they are available.
 Internet Marketing is a vast subject, but well worth researching because there are literally millions of buyers online at any one time.